AleksanderDudek/sensor-app/README.md

 Currently you can switch status of reciever from UI.
 It isn't persisted in file.

 As for how I would develop it further:
+- fix build errors
 - I would add error and edge cases handling
 - more testing
+- dockerize the application to make it available in different server environment
 - husky with running prerequisites for:
   - npm run test
   - npm run lint